 If you are trying to eat a healthy diet but are having trouble cutting out junk food and sweet things, hang in there.
 While refined sugars are addictive, you can wean yourself off them.
 Slowly reduce the amount that you eat and over time you may find that the less you eat sugar, the less you crave it.
 If you love eating cakes and sweets, try finding alternatives.
 I share lots of delicious, refined sugar-free recipes on my blog, like my healthy chocolate cake recipe!

 You may be wondering about the natural sugar that is found in fruit, also known as fructose.

 Many people have read about the negative effects of refined sugars, so they cut back on fruit to try and avoid eating more sugar.
 While fruit does contain sugar, it is a natural form of sugar that also comes with a variety of essential nutrients and antioxidants.
 Fruit is also loaded with water and fibre, which can help with that feeling of fullness you don’t get from refined sugar.

 I believe that eating fruit is an important part of a healthy, balanced diet.
 Just remember that fruits are best consumed fresh and whole, instead of as a juice.
 Juicing can remove some of the nutrients and fibre, leaving you with a whole bunch of fructose.

-Tips for reducing refined sugar in your diet
+Tips for cutting out refined sugar in your diet

 Now that you have a better understanding of the effect that refined sugar can have on your body, you might be curious about ways to cut back on it.